Beyond Hard Writes and Rigid Preservation: Soft Recursive Least-Squares for Lifelong LLM Editing

 \subsubsection{Comparison to other sequential editors.}

-For a fair long-sequential comparison, we focus on exisiting sequential editors. \textsc{AlphaEdit} introduces \emph{hard preservation} by projecting the change of weight onto the null space of a fixed \emph{preserved-knowledge} set (denoted by $\mK_0$), i.e., it applies a projector $\mP$ (e.g., $\mP=I-\mQ\mQ^\top$) so that the projected update does not affect $\mK_0 W$.
-In sequential editing, it additionally regularizes against disrupting \emph{previously updated knowledge} represented by $(\mK_p,\mV_p)$.
-The resulting closed-form update can be written as
+For a fair long-sequential comparison, we focus on existing sequential editors. \textsc{AlphaEdit} introduces \emph{hard preservation} by projecting the weight update onto the null space of a fixed preserved-knowledge set.
+In sequential editing, it also regularizes against disrupting previously updated knowledge represented by accumulated key-value pairs.
+A direct sequential implementation therefore involves history-dependent dense matrices over the feature dimension and repeated projection or factorization steps.
+Let $m_{t-1}$ denote the number of previously updated pairs and let $u_t$ denote the number of pairs in the current edit.
+The dominant cost can include a dense $d_k\times d_k$ factorization, together with Gram matrix construction over the accumulated pairs: